claimvantage/sfdx-jenkins-shared-library/README.md

     --setdefaultdevhubusername --setalias my-hub-org
     ```

 This authentication will stay in place until the certificate created as part of the setup expires.
-See [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm#sfdx_dev_auth_jwt_flow) for more information.

 <a name="pipelines"></a>
 ## Pipelines